 Prepares You for the Board Certified Assistant Behavior Analyst Exam (BCaBA)

 Our curriculum for this minor is approved to meet Behavior Analyst Certification Board (BACB) course content standards to prepare you to sit for the Board Certified Assistant Behavior Analyst (BCaBA) exam.
-To become a BCaBA, you must obtain a bachelor’s degree, complete ABA coursework, fulfill 1,000 supervised field experience hours, apply to take the BCaBA exam, and pass the BCaBA exam.
+To become a BCaBA, you must obtain a bachelor’s degree, complete ABA coursework with a grade of C or better, fulfill 1,000 supervised field experience hours, apply to take the BCaBA exam, and pass the BCaBA exam.